 - Asbestos, and cold incinerator ash.

 Some waste is banned from the landfill.
-Some types of banned waste do have disposal options.
+However, some types of banned waste do have local disposal options.

 - Bio-medical waste, including dressings, bandages or other infected material and hypodermic needles.